tinymce/tinymce-docs/plugins/emoticons.md

 This plugin adds a dialog to the editor lets users insert emojis into {{site.productname}}'s editable area.
 The dialog can be invoked via a toolbar button - `emoticons` - or a dedicated menu item added as `Insert > Emoticons`.

+The emoticons plugin provides an autocompleter for adding emoticons without using the toolbar button or menu item.
+Adding a colon `:`, followed by at least two characters will open an inline dialog showing matching emoticons.

-> Note: it doesn't automatically convert text emoticons into graphical smilies.
+> **Note**: The emoticons plugin does not automatically convert text emoticons into graphical emojis.

 **Type:** `String`